makinacorpus/corpus-dockerregistry/README.md

 This registry embeds a daemon that implements registry V2 tokens, (cesanta/docker_auth).<br/>
 The registry won't allow any anonymous configuration.

-You will certainly need to read the official documentation around the docker registry.
+You will certainly need to read the official documentation around the docker registry.<br/>
-Pay attention that you need to access your registry with a DNS name and a valid SSL certificate.
+Pay attention that you need to access your registry with a DNS name and a valid SSL certificate.<br/>
-This certicate must be signed by an authority (even if you generates this authority).
+This certicate must be signed by an authority (even if you generates this authority).<br/>
-Other setup will make you go in troubles.
+Other setup will make you go in troubles.<br/>
 You can of course follow the SSL certificate generation snippet bellow.

 Code organization